arunkapania/subset026reqif/README.md

 subset026reqif
 ==============

-This is a repository to host preconverted [ReqIF](http://www.omg.org/spec/ReqIF/) files of the ETCS [subset023](http://www.era.europa.eu/Document-Register/Pages/New-Annex-A-for-ETCS-Baseline-3-and-GSM-R-Baseline-0.aspx) (Baseline 3.0.0) and [subset026](http://www.era.europa.eu/Document-Register/Pages/New-Annex-A-for-ETCS-Baseline-3-and-GSM-R-Baseline-0.aspx) (Baseline 3.3.0).
-The tool used to create these files will soon be published as well.
+This is a repository to host preconverted [ReqIF](http://www.omg.org/spec/ReqIF/) files of the ETCS subset023 (Baseline [3.0.0](http://www.era.europa.eu/Document-Register/Pages/UNISIGSUBSET-026.aspx)) and subset026 (Baseline [2.3.0.d](http://www.era.europa.eu/Document-Register/Pages/UNISIGSUBSET-026.aspx) and [3.3.0](http://www.era.europa.eu/Document-Register/Pages/New-Annex-A-for-ETCS-Baseline-3-and-GSM-R-Baseline-0.aspx)).
+The tool used to create these files can be found [here](https://github.com/morido/subset026reader).
-See the image below (excerpt taken from chapter 3) to get an impression of what this is all about.
+See the image below (excerpt taken from chapter 3 of subset026 in Version 3.3.0) to get an impression of what this is all about.

 ![Visualization of tool input and output](/conversion_visualized.png?raw=true "Original *.doc and generated *.reqif")